 Fault tolerance is achieved through a storage area network (SAN).
 Using extremely fast, low latency gigabit ethernet connected directly to the servers, a SAN is a highly scalable and fault-tolerant central network storage cluster for critical data.
 As a result, users transfer data sequentially or parallel without affecting the host server's performance.

 Unlike high availability, fault-tolerant systems experience almost no downtime in the event of a failure since there is no crossover event.
 They are designed so that all traffic, requests, and changes to data are duplicated onto multiple redundant systems simultaneously.

 The primary difference between high availability and fault tolerance is that fault tolerance offers zero interruption to service for any client.
 No interruptions increase reliability for the end-user and offer the owner or operator unique opportunities for any activities that may otherwise cause interruption, such as:

 - Hardware upgrades/replacements.

 - Backups/data migrations.

-Unlike a highly available system, the fault-tolerant transition is seamless for the end user, and every request coming in will always be processed.
-This guarantee that the system and the information it contains is always online is a massive benefit for many organizations.
+Unlike a highly available system, the fault-tolerant transition is seamless for the end-user, and every request is processed.
+This guarantee that the system and its information are always online is a massive benefit for many organizations.